tanomimaster/tanomimaster-openapi/README.md

 ## Workflow

-- Design OpenAPI and write prgram on server side.
+- Design OpenAPI and write program on server side.
-- The newest OAS API spec is `develop`.
+- A head of development is `develop` branch.
-- @matsubo reviews the `develop` branch and merge to `master`.
+- @matsubo reviews the `develop`  when deploying `tanomimaster-www` and merge `develop` into `master`.
+Increment API version number.

 - master
   - Publish to clients and vendors
+  - Current production release.
 - develop
-  - The newest design of current server side development.
+  - The newest development version.

 We need to re-define branch release model associating server-side and client-side application deployment.